See the latest updates and information regarding the COVID-19 pandemic, including a list of University contact information at semo.edu/covid19.

-Southeast Online is in compliance with 50 states to offer university-level online programs.
-49 states are members of NC-SARA.
+Southeast Online is in compliance with the 50 states and territories including the District of Columbia, Puerto Rico, and the U.S. Virgin Islands.
 As a public institution, Southeast Missouri State University is not required to seek approval from California, a non-SARA state.

 What is the State Authorization Reciprocity Agreement (SARA)?

 The State Authorization Reciprocity Agreement (SARA) established uniform standards for physical presence.
 Missouri became a SARA state in November 2014, and Southeast Missouri State University became a SARA institution in August 2015.
 Through reciprocity, an institution authorized under SARA in its home state would be considered authorized in all other SARA states.

 Please note this information is subject to change.
 If you have concerns or questions, please contact Southeast Online at (573) 651-2766 or firstname.lastname@example.org.

 We want you to have the best educational experience possible in your time as a student with Southeast Online.
 If you have a complaint or suggestion about an online course or program, please use the contact information below.
 Your concern will be logged and you will receive a reply within a few business days.

 Director, Southeast Online Programs

 Some suggestions or complaints may be related to formal university processes outside of distance education.
 For example, specific processes have been developed pertaining to grade, financial aid, academic dishonesty, judicial and other processes.
 Please visit this page for information regarding those areas.

 If an issue cannot be resolved internally, you may file a complaint with the Missouri Department of Higher Education.
 The MDHE process can be found here.
 The contact person is